 Have a lot of money to put away?
 Take advantage of the five-year acceleration option and invest $70,000 ($140,000 for married couples) at one time.

 Have a little to put away?
 Start small, but start now.
-With time on your side, you can take advantage of growth and the magic of compounding.
+With time on your side, you can take advantage of growth and the impact of compounding.
 Continue to increase your contributions over time.

 The Fine Print: A Few Things to Note about 529 Plans